nickathens/wardrobe/README.md

 For realistic outfit visualisation you may integrate an external try-on engine.
 Open-source implementations such as [VITON-HD](https://github.com/OpenTalker/VITON-HD) can warp a garment image onto a full-body photo of the user.
 This repository does not bundle such a model, but the `/compose` API route can be adapted to call a dedicated try-on pipeline, typically requiring a GPU for best results.

+## Outfit Scoring with GPT-4

+The application uses OpenAI's chat completions API to generate outfit suggestions.
+By default it calls the `gpt-3.5-turbo` model, but you can switch to GPT-4 by setting the `model` parameter in `app.py` to `gpt-4`.
+GPT-4 can reason about style compatibility using textual metadata for each garment, serving as a lighter alternative to specialised transformer models.

 ## Registration